-TrackMaven did a recent study on Instagram accounts to see how filters affected engagement and found that Mayfair, Hefe, and Ludwig drove the most interaction.
+TrackMaven ran a study on Instagram accounts to see how filters affected engagement and found that Mayfair, Hefe, and Ludwig drove the most interaction.

-You can use IconoSquare to review the performance of your own account to understand what is and is not currently working for you.
+You can use IconoSquare for reviewing the performance of your own account to understand what is and isn’t currently working for you.

-Beyond adding the appropriate hashtags and using the best filters, you should also be considering the timing of your posts.
+Beyond adding the appropriate hashtags and using the best filters to add more followers on Instagram, you should also consider the timing of your posts.

-A targeted approach is to analyze what has and has not worked for you in the past.
+A targeted approach involves analyzing what has and has not worked for you in the past.
 By visiting IconoSquare’s optimization section, you can get a detailed analysis of your posting history vs. engagement.
 This report will also highlight the best times of the day and days of the week to post.